replicatedhq/kots/design/scheduled-update-check.md

 1. This proposal is only for online installations in KOTS Admin console.
 2. The default period of time (X) is configurable.
 3. The ability to disable this feature completely.
+It will be enabled by default.

 The update check will happen in a background process/thread which is triggered every X period of time.
 On each trigger, the process will get all available applications and run update checks for each app.